MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-I-Comptroller-Currency-Department-Treasury/part-5-Rules-Policies-Procedures-Corporate-Activities/subpart-D-Other-Changes-Activities-Operations/section-5.50.md

 (D) The OCC determines that additional time is needed to investigate and determine that no acquiring party has a record of failing to comply with the requirements of subchapter II of chapter 53 of title 31 of the United States Code.

-(iv) The applicant may request a hearing by the OCC within 10 days of receipt of a disapproval (*see* 12 CFR part 19, subpart H, for hearing initiation procedures).
-Following final agency action under 12 CFR part 19, further review by the courts is available. (*See* 12 U.S.C.
-1817(j)(5).)

 (4) *Conditional actions.* The OCC may impose conditions on its action not to disapprove a notice to assure satisfaction of the relevant statutory criteria for non-objection to a notice.

-(5) *Disapproval of notice.* The OCC may disapprove a notice if it finds that any of the following factors exist:
+(5) *Disapproval.* The OCC may disapprove a notice if it finds that any of the following factors exist:

 (i) The proposed acquisition of control would result in a monopoly or would be in furtherance of any combination or conspiracy to monopolize or to attempt to monopolize the business of banking in any part of the United States;